Welcome to the

 Plan your Visit

-We expect the Detroit Observatory to re-open in fall 2021.
+We expect the Detroit Observatory to re-open fully in spring 2022.
 Please check back for more information as that time approaches.
 In the meantime, watch the Observatory construction in real time!View the Live Feed

 Fitz Refracting Telescope

 When it was installed in 1857, the Fitz telescope was the third-largest refracting telescope in the world.
 More than 20 asteroids and 3 comets were discovered by astronomers looking through its lens.
 Today, visitors can still see the stars through this working instrument.Learn More

 Meridian Circle Telescope

 Built in 1854, this telescope’s purpose was measuring with extreme precision the position of stars and other celestial bodies.
 It was designed for research and as a time-setting tool for business and railroad stations throughout the state.
 It was the most cutting-edge technology for its time.Learn More